In Search of Tai Chi & Qigong Solutions for Combat Veterans’ Mental Health

 by Chris Cooper

-ATCQA members and certified instructors/practitioners can access the full content of this article on ATCQA website.
+This is the excerpt from Chris Cooper's full article.
+ATCQA members and certified instructors/practitioners can read the full content of this article on ATCQA website.

 Sign in your ATCQA account and then click the link for "Study Materials".

 I am a mental health counselor and have been working with U.S. combat veterans from the military operations in Iraq and Afghanistan since 2012.
 I was drawn to Tai Chi and Qigong (hereafter TCQ) a number of years ago, but never stuck with it.
 The classes I attended did not keep my interest enough to go for more than once or twice each time.
 I wanted more than they offered and experimented with DVDs and books.
 These ended up on the shelves until not long ago when I began a late-in-life career as a mental health counselor.

 In 2017, I was fortunate to receive help after contacting the American Tai Chi and Qigong Association (ATCQA).
 A representative of the ATCQA connected me with Gene Nelson of Empire Tai Chi in Yonkers, NY.
 Gene is a Tai Chi Master Instructor certified by ATCQA.
 He has graciously mentored me for six months on my journey to find a TCQ solution for my clients.
 I expressed my desire to find a program that would be simple, teachable, and immediately accessible.
 Gene offered me insight that I may never have discovered on my own or possibly even after years of practice.

 There is a paucity of research related to the direct mental health benefits of TCQ.
 I have made a number of observations and would like to propose a direction for research.